egmontmika/egmontmika.com/content/blog/building-a-fortune.md

 There is a price to pay.

-In the long run, though, honesty will pay and amount to much.
+In the long run, though, reliabilty and honesty will pay and amount to much.

 ---
 ***Hello friends!***